How old are your kids when you start homeschooling?

 This does not mean you have to go to the art gallery and symphony, although those are fantastic places to take small children.
 (Check for special exhibits or performances for preschoolers in your local area!).
 This can be as simple as stopping to look at the calendar photograph on the wall, or pointing out the art at the doctor’s office.
 Put on music in the car, and play a variety of styles.
 Maybe consider a Kindermusik or similar class?

 Art and music aren’t limited to paintings and songs.
 Try dancing, poetry, or rhythm exploration.
-Pull out the kitchen pots and pans and let your toddler drum away.
+Pull out the kitchen pots and pans and let your homeschool toddlers drum away.
 And get out the playdoh, clay or sand, for an artistic experience they can feel as well as see.

 And that leads to number eight – sensory exploration.